uf-mil/mil/docs/glossary.rst

        the root of the repository is installed to ~/catkin_ws/src/mil

   Food train
-    An spontanious event where people working in MIL go out somewhere to eat
+    An spontaneous event where people working in MIL go out somewhere to eat

   Langford
     (verb) Doing someone else's work before they complete it and without them knowing you were doing so